Emergence of two inertial sub-ranges in solar wind turbulence: dependence on heliospheric distance and solar activity: Introduction

-The solar wind is the most accessible natural laboratory for studying turbulence in space plasmas \citep{BrunoCarbone2013}.
-The dynamic solar activity and the diversity of the originating regions produce solar wind with a variety of characteristics, the most evident being the plasma speed.
+The highly dynamic solar activity and the diversity of the originating regions produce solar wind with a variety of characteristics, the most evident being the plasma speed.
 While the fast solar wind (FSW, $>550 \ km \ s^{-1}$) mainly emanates from the polar coronal holes, the slow solar wind (SSW, $<400 \ km \ s^{-1}$) is believed to be originated from equatorial streamers \citep{belcherdavis1971, smith1978, phillips1995}.
 During high solar activity, however, both FSW and SSW are distributed at all latitudes instead of being confined exclusively to polar and equatorial regions, respectively.
-Another interesting feature of FSW is the high Alfv\'enicity $i.e.$ high correlation (or anti-correlation) between velocity fluctuations ($\bvv$) and $\bb$ ($=\mathbf{B}/\sqrt{\mu_0\rho}$, where $\textbf{B}$ the magnetic field fluctuation and $\rho$ the mass density) in contrast with the SSW comprising of weak ${\bf v}$-${\bf b}$ correlations.
+An interesting feature of FSW is the high Alfv\'enicity, namely the high correlation (or anti-correlation) between fluctuations in velocity and magnetic field $\bb=\mathbf{B}/\sqrt{\mu_0\rho}$ (where the normalization using the mass density $\rho$ is used to convert magnetic field into velocity units).
+In contrast, the SSW predominantly comprises of weak ${\bf v}$-${\bf b}$ correlations.
 This one-to-one correspondence, however, does not strictly hold during high solar activity, as a third type of wind is also observed.
-This wind, termed as Alfv{\'e}nic slow solar wind (ASSW), has speed similar to that of the slow wind but is surprisingly permeated with high Alfv{\'e}nicity \citep{Marsch1981, amicis2011, damicis2015}.
-The degree of Alfv{\'e}nicity influences the nature of turbulence in different types of solar winds.
-A high degree of Alfv{\'e}nicity represents an imbalance between the Els\"{a}sser variables, $\mathbf{z^{\pm}} = \bvv \pm \bb$, thus leading to less developed turbulence whereas low Alfv{\'e}nicity corresponds to comparatively more developed turbulence owing to the balance between them.
-At scales greater than the ion-inertial length ($d_i$), a longer $k^{-5/3}$ energy power spectrum is therefore observed for the slow wind whereas a comparatively shorter $k^{-5/3}$ spectrum is observed in the Alfv{\'e}nic fast wind \citep{brunocarbone2005, BrunoCarbone2013, damicis2018}.
+This wind, termed as Alfv{\'e}nic slow solar wind (ASSW), has low speed but is surprisingly permeated with high Alfv{\'e}nicity \citep{Marsch1981, amicis2011, damicis2015}.
+The degree of Alfv{\'e}nicity correlates with the nature of turbulence in different types of solar winds \citep[see][and references therein]{BrunoCarbone2013}.
+A high degree of Alfv{\'e}nicity corresponds to an imbalance between the inward and outward Alfvénic fluctuations of solar origin that propagate along the heliospheric magnetic field, which, according to MHD models, results in reduced nonlinear interactions and thus less developed turbulence \citep{kraichnan1965, BrunoCarbone2013}.
+On the contrary, low Alfv{\'e}nicity corresponds to comparatively more developed turbulence, owing to the stronger nonlinear interactions between balanced inward and outward perturbations.
+In solar wind streams, a broader $k^{-5/3}$ energy power spectrum is therefore observed for the slow wind, whereas a comparatively shorter spectrum is observed in the Alfv{\'e}nic fast and slow winds \citep{brunocarbone2005, BrunoCarbone2013, damicis2018,damicis2022}.